cleanlab/cleanvision/DEVELOPMENT.md

 consistent across editors and IDEs.
 You can install a plugin for your editor, and then your editor will automatically ensure that indentation and line endings match the project style.

+## Contributing to cleanvision docs

+The docs for this repo are hosted by readthedocs.io and can be found [here](https://cleanvision.readthedocs.io/en/latest/).
+If you want your recent changes pushed to master be visible then go to the [project page](https://readthedocs.org/projects/cleanvision/) and `build` latest version.
+If you want to see how a specific branch output looks, activate the branch in `version` tab and then `build` that branch.